 - Place the butter into a medium saucepan over medium heat.
 Let the butter cook while occasionally stirring to ensure the butter is cooking evenly.

-- Combine the flour, cream of tartar, baking soda and salt in a medium bowl and whisk to combine.
+- Combine the flour, cream of tartar, baking soda, salt and ½ teaspoon of pumpkin spice in a medium bowl and whisk to combine.

 - In the bowl of a stand mixer, combine the brown butter, granulated sugar, and brown sugar.
-Beat on medium speed for 2-3 minutes until light and fluffy.
+Beat on medium speed for 2 minutes until well blended/

-- Beat in the egg, milk, and vanilla extract.
+- Beat in the egg, egg yolk, vanilla, and pumpkin purée.

 - On low speed, add the flour mixture, beating just until incorporated.

-- Bake for 10-12 minutes or until the edges are lightly brown and the tops look just set.
-Transfer to cookie sheets to wire racks to cool.
+- Bake for 9-11 minutes or until the edges are lightly brown and the tops look just set.
+Transfer to cookie sheets to wire racks to cool, then serve.